Binge Eating Healthy Food: Do I have an eating disorder?

 This question speaks of a desperate hope to find a way to be safe and healthy.
 You want to give yourself good nourishment.
 You want to take care of yourself.
 You want to live.
-Yet you know that bingeing on even healthful quality food harms your body and your life.
+Yet you know that a binge, even quality food, harms your body and your life.

 Compulsion to Binge Eat